top of page

 What are the common building types?

-Common multifamily building types are garden style, low-rise, mid-rise, and high-rise.
-Low-rise, mid-rise, and high-rise have one to three, four to six, and seven or more floors, respectively and garden style apartments tend to have between two and six floors where buildings are spread out across the property and is surrounded by landscaped areas with lawns and trees.xiii
+Common multifamily building types are garden style, low-rise, mid-rise, and high-rise, which vary by building height and structure.
+Garden style apartments tend to have between two and six floors where buildings are spread out across the property and are surrounded by landscaped areas with lawns and trees.xviii

 Across these property types, class ratings are often used to represent the quality of the property.
-Factors such as age of the property, amenities, location, can impact the rating.
+Factors such as age of the property, amenities, and location can impact the rating.
 Class A normally commands higher market-clearing rents than Class B and C.

 Garden Style